au-ts/libmicrokitco/README.md

-# Coroutine library for Microkit
+# Coroutine library for the seL4 Microkit

 ## Problem
 <!-- Lifted from the ToR project brief -->